 The treatment strategy for ASC is still controversial.
 Most advanced ASC cases are managed with surgical treatment and/or radiation therapy and chemotherapy[1].
 The effectiveness of ER for ASC is yet unknown.
 In an ASC case presented by Endo et al[8] with an invasion depth of SM2 (1100 μm), additional chemoradiotherapy was administered after ER, and the patient survived 9 years without recurrence.
-The patient in our case received only ESD treatment and has been under annual endoscopic surveillance and CT for 3 years, with no recurrence found to date, suggesting that for very early ASC confined within the mucosal layer, complete ER might also be a curative and sufficient treatment, as in SCC.
+The patient in our case received only ESD treatment and has been under annual endoscopic surveillance and CT for 3 years with no recurrence found to date.
+This suggests that for very early ASC confined within the mucosal layer, complete ER might also be a curative and sufficient treatment, as in SCC.
 The patient has been grateful for the avoidance of esophagectomy and the maintenance of life quality.